W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 ![Set width of selected Text Elements with MENU ](/images/Tools/Drafter/Icons/TN_SetWidthWithMenu.png)[20.3.
 Set width of selected Text Elements with MENU](/DrFamilyEditor.md/#set-width-of-selected-text-elements-with-menu)

+# Trial version

+Please don't hesitate to contact me on linkedin if you think about buying multiple licenses and need to show how the tool works to the directors etc.  I will try to help.

 ## Versions
 [back to LIST](#list)